 Testing for travelers arriving from means other than commercial airlines at the airport will be conducted at the Berth 3 Drive-Up Testing Site.
 These travel-related tests, along with any 7-14 day follow-up voucher tests conducted at Berth 3, will be processed with the tests collected through the Airport Traveler Testing Site.
 These traveler tests can take up to 7 days for results, but are currently averaging a 2-3 day turnaround time for results.
 Travelers with a PeaceHealth user account will receive results via email to their PeaceHealth account.
 All travelers will receive a phone call with their results.

 Ketchikan International Airport Test Facility is for

-- Travelers arriving from out-of-state on North bound flights
+- Travelers arriving on interstate and intrastate flights

 - Voucher retesting 7-14 days after arrival